 How long have you been working with Bob?

 I think it's been about eight years.
 We've done Alice Cooper's Welcome 2 My Nightmare.
 Alice Cooper calls it the "shriekquel."
 We did the Hollywood Vampires' [self-titled] record.
 We did Phish's Fuego, Deep Purple's Now What?!, and a Kristin Chenoweth record.
 She's amazing.

 Yeah!
 We did 2CELLOS.
 That was a crazy record, but cool to do.

 Yeah.
 Johnny Reid is one of the biggest artists in Canada.
 His voice is like Joe Cocker, meets Rod Stewart, meets Bryan Adams.
 He's such an amazing singer, and a great guy.
 Those have been a lot of fun to record.

-The rest of this article is only available with an archive subscription or by purchasing back issue #118.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #118.
 For an upcoming year's free subscription, and our current issue on PDF...